plastyk/silverstripe-dashboard/docs/en/customisation-new-panels.md

 </div>
 ```

-We then call `?flush=all` in the browser URL to have the new templates and class picked up by SilverStripe.
+We then call `?flush=all` in the browser URL to have the new templates and class picked up by Silverstripe.

 We can now see we have a recently edited properties panel on our dashboard: